aws-neuron/aws-neuron-eks-samples/mlp_train/README.md

 *To create a cluster with Trn1 Amazon EC2 instance nodes*

 1. First, you will collect availability zones that support Trainium instance types in the region where you will provision the cluster (`us-west-2` in this case).
 Trainium instance types are generally available in select us-east-1 and us-west-2 regions, and we will continue to add support for more regions over time.
 Run the following command to determine which availability zones support Trn1 instances.
-You may replace `trn1.32xlarge` with another [Trn1 instance type](https://aws.amazon.com/ec2/instance-types/trn1/)if you choose.
+You may replace `trn1.32xlarge` with another [Trn1 instance type](https://aws.amazon.com/ec2/instance-types/trn1/) if you choose.
 This document covers a single-node example with trn1.
 For a multi-node example, see [Tutorial: Launch a Multi-Node PyTorch Neuron Training Job on Trainium Using TorchX and EKS](https://github.com/aws-neuron/aws-neuron-eks-samples/tree/master/dp_bert_hf_pretrain).

 ```
 aws ec2 describe-instance-type-offerings \